Paul D. Wilke

 "Though sober, Grant projected a defeated air on the St. Louis streets, a man with the life beaten out of him.
 His injured pride cast a deep gloom over him.
 The depression visible in his expressionless face, seamy clothes, and absence of mirth were discernible to those around him.
 His need to sell firewood, huddled in a faded blue army coat, broadcast his decline to the world."
 [1]

 The humiliation didn't end there.
 In December of 1857, Grant pawned his gold watch for $22 to raise money for Christmas presents.
 [2] Grant's father, Jesse Grant, had nothing but contempt for his son during this period.
-He made a pitch for Grant and his family to relocate to Kentucky to work in one of Jesse's businesses.
+He pitched for Grant and his family to relocate to Kentucky to work in one of Jesse's businesses.

 Why was this a big deal?
-Remember, Grant was flat broke and trying to support a family of five at this time.
-He desperately needed the money and could legally have sold William for up to $1,000, quite a tidy sum in 1859.
+Remember, Grant was flat broke and trying to support a family of five.
+He desperately needed the money and could have sold William for up to $1,000, quite a tidy sum in 1859.

 But he didn't.

-He had every economic and legal motivation to either keep William for his personal use or sell him for a nice profit.
+He had every economic and legal motivation to keep William for personal use or sell him for a hefty profit.

 But he didn't.

-After finally calling it quits at farming in 1858, Grant struggled on in Missouri for two more bleak years, trying and failing in other ventures before finally moving with his family to Galena, Illinois.
-There he assumed the humble position of a store clerk in his father's business, something that must have been humbling to the West Point graduate and decorated war veteran.
+After calling it quits at farming in 1858, Grant struggled in Missouri for two more bleak years, trying and failing in other ventures before moving to Galena, Illinois, with his family.
+There he assumed the humble position of a store clerk in his father's business, which must have been humbling to the West Point graduate and decorated war veteran.

 This is where we find Grant at the outbreak of war in 1861, broke, almost broken, and working for his two younger brothers on the pittance of a clerk's salary.